- Home

 Singapore’s connectivity and favourable location attracted significant Headquarters and Professional Services projects from businesses keen to access growth opportunities in Asia, especially in the Information and Communications Technology sector.
 These projects comprised 67% of total business expenditure ($6 billion out of $9 billion) secured in 2023 and are expected to create over 10,000 jobs when completed over the next five years.

 Our tourism sector showed strong recovery from the COVID-19 pandemic.
-In 2023, we welcomed 13.6 million international visitors and generated $27.2 billion in tourism receipts, marking an almost a full recovery to the performance in 2019.
+In 2023, we welcomed 13.6 million international visitors and generated $27.2 billion in tourism receipts, marking an almost full recovery to the performance in 2019.
 We rejuvenated and refreshed local experiences and offerings, including attractions such as the Bird Paradise in Mandai.
 The strong performance was also bolstered by the Taylor Swift and Coldplay concerts in 2024, and blockbuster events such as Formula One Singapore Airlines Singapore Grand Prix.
 Our Meetings, Incentives, Conventions, and Exhibitions industry performed well as Singapore continued to host prominent global conferences and exhibitions such as the Asia Tech x Singapore and Gastech.

 We made good progress towards our Trade 2030 goal, which aims to deepen and widen trade, to embed Singapore more deeply in global supply chains.